 Tip: No beep could mean an issue with power supply or no power.

 - Continuous beep: Issue with power supply, motherboard, or keyboard.

 What Is Post Doing

 Putting It Together

 As soon as your computer comes on, the Bios is then automatically awakened.
-The Bios sits on a (ROM) chip called CMOS (complimentary Metal Oxide Semiconductior).
-It holds the user configurable data like we discussed before: time, date and system setup parameters.
+The Bios sits on a (ROM) chip called CMOS (Complementary Metal Oxide Semiconductor).
+It holds the user configurable data like we discussed before: time, date, and system setup parameters.